-Extension Division Women Plan Party For Tonite At Ceres The fall quarter get-to-gether of the women members of the Extension Division and teaching staff of the NDAC will be at 5:30 p. m.
-Friday.
-December 7.
+Extension Division For Tonite At Ceres The fall quarter get-to-gether of the women members of the Extension Division and teaching staff of the NDAC will be at 5:30 p. m.
+Friday, December 7.
 The group will gather for Christmas Carols in the Ceres Hall parlors and dinner will be served in the Cere Hall dining Miss Jessie Philips of the English department will read a Christmas story.
 The committee on arrangements consists of Miss Pearl Dinan, Miss Grace Delong, Miss Lucille Horton, Miss Emily Freeman, and Mrs. Mildred Kirst.
 Preceding the dinner the faculty of the School of Home Economics and the Extension Division women will meet to hear reports from Miss Clara Cerveny, Dean of Home Economics, and Miss Grace Delong, State Home Demonstration Leader, concerning the recent meeting of the Land Grant Colleges in Houston, Texas.
-Church Notes . .
+Church Notes . . .

 Church Organizations Set Christmas Parties Wesley Foundation will be having a Christmas party this Sunday, December 9, at 5:30 p. m. for its adopted family of little girls.
-The pair of shoes as their Christmas gift.
+The group will give the children each a pair of shoes as their Christmas gift.
 Supper will be served.
 Newman Club will entertain orphans at St. Joseph's Orphanage by giving them gifts on Sunday even- A program, which will include a truth or consequences quiz and group singing, will be given at the Newman House at 7:30.
-Social dancing will follow after the exchange of gifts among the 'Newman Club members. the Bison.
+Social dancing will follow after the exchange of gifts among the Newman Club members.
+Gamma Delta will have their meeting and Christmas party at the Grace Lutheran Church, at 4 p. m., Sunday.
+Pictures will be taken for